 2. Create the ground-truth labels

-After creating the source Project, you need to add the ground-truth labels.
-You can add ground-truth labels by labeling data on the Encord platform, or by uploading labels using the SDK.
+After creating the source/benchmark Project, you need to add the ground-truth labels.
+You can add ground-truth labels by performing one of the following:

-Expert annotators should create ground-truth labels, as these labels represent the ‘gold standard’ for your annotators.
+Expert annotators should create ground-truth labels, because these labels represent the ‘gold standard’ for your annotators.
 Once you have ground-truth labels, train your annotators to replicate the labels using your training Project.

 A labeling task needs to have been annotated before it can be used as a ground-truth source.
-The task’s status must be In review or Completed.
-We recommend that the task appears in the source Project’s Labels Activity tab with a status of In review or Completed.
+The task’s status must be Completed.
+We recommend that the task appears in the source Project’s Labels Activity tab with a status of Completed.

 3. Create the training Project